SyncfusionExamples/employee-management-blazor/README.md

 ## How to run the project

 * Checkout this project to a location in your disk.
-* Open the solution file using the Visual Studio 2019.
+* Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
-* Change the connection string in the appsettings.json file that points to your SQL Server
+* Change the connection string in the appsettings.json file that points to your SQL Server.
 * Run the project.